ThomasGsp/ansible-hitch/README.md

  - Compatible with most versions of Ubuntu/Debian
  - Compatibility with RHEL/CentOS 6.x will come soon

- This role is directly created from the excellent redis role by David Wittman https://github.com/DavidWittman/ansible-redis
+ This role is  based on the excellent redis role by David Wittman https://github.com/DavidWittman/ansible-redis

 ## Contents